SylvainTran/cart315_w2021_prototype2/README.md

 ### Clarity

 This was a main point raised -- it wasn't certain how cubs were trained at the Training Center.
 It was also mentioned that there were many steps and it was complex to the live tester.
-Step=by=step instructions and clear indicators are a priority.
+Step-by-step instructions and clear indicators are a priority.

 ### Training Process